nik-maheshwari/personal-website/content/services/_index.md

 ---

 ## Career Coach
 I have been guiding and mentoring professionals in their careers for over 5+ years, landing them jobs in prestigious Fortune500 organisations.
-My unique blend of working in academia, industry and professional services provides me an edge in coaching as you progress through your careers at different stages.
+My unique blend of working in academia, industry and professional services provides me an edge in coaching as you progress through your careers at different stages and industries.

 Contact me [here]({{< ref "/#contact" >}}) and I will teach you how to -